Open command prompt as an administrator and run the following command.

 :

-Since you built a new image, it will have to be pushed to the repository again.
+Since you built a new image, you need to push it to the repository again.
+In the following docker

 Tag your container image with the relevant data about your registry.